sheldon904/New-Beamer-Site-Theme/wp-bmw-theme/README.md

 # WP BMW Theme

-A custom WordPress theme for JAX BEAMERS - BMW Performance and Service in Jacksonville.
+A custom WordPress theme for JAX BIMMERS - BMW Performance and Service in Jacksonville.

 ## Description